dkphl/ztm-lecture-notes/104-dom-selectors.md

 ```javascript
 document.getElementsByTagName('tagName');
 ```
-can also specify and index, to target a specific one:
+can also specify an index, to target a specific one:

 ```javascript
 document.getElementsByTagName('tagName')[#];